-PE294VP Professional Activities-Volleyball
+PE294VP Professional Activities- Volleyball

-Covers skill progressions, knowledge, strategy, practice, and conditioning; rules interpretation; teaching and coaching techniques, as well as physical, social, emotional, and nutritional health; student support systems; and stress management.
-Offered as needed.
+Covers skill progressions, knowledge, strategy, practice, and conditioning; rules interpretation; and teaching and coaching techniques, and wellness in the areas of physical, student support systems, social, emotional, nutrition and stress management.
+Offered as needed

-PE294WP Professional Activities-Weight Training
+PE294WP Professional Activities- Weight Training

-Prepares students to do personal training, teach, or coach strength training.
+Provides a basic foundation for students to progress into the role of a personal trainer, teacher, or strength coach.
 Emphasizes strength concepts, safety and prevention of injuries, practical anatomy, workout variables, effective training and coaching techniques, and program design.
-Offered as needed.
+Prerequisite: PE185WD with a grade of C or better; or consent of instructor.
+Offered as needed